SANA 2023 Lifetime Achievement Award Winner: Dr. Lynn Bolles

 2015 AAA Denver, CO:

-The 2015 SANA Prize for Distinguished Achievement in the Critical Study of North America was awarded to Emily Martin.
+The 2015 SANA Prize for Distinguished Achievement in the Critical Study of North America was awarded to Dr. Emily Martin.

 Inaugurated in 1994, the SANA Prize for Distinguished Achievement in the Critical Study of North America recognizes scholars with a distinguished long-term program of research and publication, and also takes into account contributions in other areas, such as teaching and training, SANA/AAA service, and community, activist, or policy involvements outside academia.
 Professor Emily Martin has excelled in all of these areas.